 - For ATMPs a post-authorisation study to monitor the product’s safety and efficacy profiles in the long term may be imposed.
 For the currently marketed CAR-T therapies, the PRAC approved study protocols that are based on secondary use of EBMT Registry data.

 What is the EMA positive qualification opinion of the EBMT Registry?

 - The EMA has issued a positive qualification opinion of the Cellular Therapy Module of the EBMT Registry.
-This means that the EMA Committee for Medicinal Products for Human Use (CHMP) considers that “the current status of the cellular therapy module of the EBMT Registry (coverage, core dataset, governance, quality assurance approaches, and completeness of core variables), may allow its use as a data source for regulatory purposes in the context of drug utilisation studies, drug efficacy/effectiveness studies and drug safety evaluation studies concerning CAR T-cell therapies authorised for haematological malignancies”.
+This means that the EMA Committee for Medicinal Products for Human Use (CHMP) considers that “the current status of the cellular therapy module of the EBMT Registry (coverage, core dataset, governance, quality assurance approaches, and completeness of core variables), may allow its use as a data source for regulatory purposes in the context of drug utilisation studies, drug efficacy/effectiveness studies and drug safety evaluation studies concerning CAR-T therapies authorised for haematological malignancies”.

 - View the EMA's qualification opinion